-The skin conditions of psoriasis or eczema can both have similar very irritating symptoms, but there are distinct differences.
+The skin conditions psoriasis and eczema can both have similar, very irritating symptoms, but there are distinct differences.
 To clarify terminology, eczema is also known as atopic dermatitis.
 It is important to recognize the primary differences between psoriasis or eczema in order to go about your daily life with minimal impact of either skin condition.
 While both conditions come with an itching sensation the differences are in the appearance of the skin and some areas of the body that can become irritated.
 It is important to understand the nature of your skin condition as you seek the best relief for occasional flare-ups.

 The skin appearance for those suffering from eczema will have outbreaks of very noticeable patches of red inflamed skin.
 With this condition the skin can become what is often described as “rough scaly” patches.
 With an eczema condition, there may be several layers of irritated skin layers that can include areas of oozing skin cells.
 Eczema comes with symptoms that can include very intense itching at times.
 There is often some minor bleeding involved with eczema symptoms, but this is generally a result of a person’s scratching in response to the itching.